Back to Magazine

 WHAT MUSE & MAP ACTUALLY IS

-It's a platform built by an artist who has been through this — the searching, the applying, the rejections, the acceptances, the grant applications, the flights, the studios in other countries, the feeling of arriving somewhere new and immediately knowing you made the right decision.
+It's a platform built by an artist who has been through all of it: the searching, the applying, the rejections, the acceptances, the grant applications, the flights, the studios in other countries.
+The feeling of arriving somewhere new and knowing, almost immediately, that you made a decision that would force you to confront yourself in ways you hadn't anticipated.

 WHAT YOU'LL FIND HERE

-Interviews with the people who run residencies, curate them, and have done them — so you can understand the world from every angle.
+Interviews with the people who run residencies, curate them, and have lived them, so you can understand this world from every angle.

 And stories.
 Real ones.
 From the road, from the studio, from the moments that make this life worth choosing.